vohai2003/hdp_data_tutorials/tutorials/hdp/learning-spark-sql-with-zeppelin/tutorial.md

 ## Summary

-Once you have completed part one and part two of the lab you should have a basic tool set to start exploring new datasets using a high-level programmatic Dataset or DataFrame APIs, or a SQL API.
+Once you have completed part one and part two of the lab you should have a basic toolset to start exploring new datasets using a high-level programmatic Dataset or DataFrame APIs, or a SQL API.
 Both APIs provide the same performance while giving you the choice to choose one or both to accomplish a task demanding high performance data exploration, wrangling, munging, and visualization.

 ## Further Reading